12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 An appropriate way to deal with a partner having the habit of using passive-aggressive remarks is to communicate with them in a composed manner that you find that particular statement uncomfortable and that such phrases are not healthy for the relationship.

-Make sure to not drag the conversation too much to the point of personal attacks or pointing fingers at them.
+Make sure not to drag the conversation too much to the point of personal att@ cks or pointing fingers at them.
 You do not want to start a fight or an argument.

 The purpose is to only get your message across appropriately, so just focus on the one thing they said and communicate how it made you feel.
 That’s all.
 Then quickly move on with the rest of your conversation.